razancodes/razancodes/README.md

 Skills and Expertise
 Programming: py, c
 Expertise: ML
-you can reach out to me on
+\nyou can reach out to me on
 razancodes@gmail.com

 <!---